jaygap/basic-image-manipulation/README.md

 - Hue masking results in very blocky textures for some reason

 ## Features:
+- Pixel sorting options:
-- Horizontal and vertical pixel sorting (with mask and no mask)
+    - Horizontal and vertical
+    - Ascending and descending
+    - Sort by red, green, blue, luminance and hue
+    - Sort according to a mask
+        - Based off red, green, blue, luminance or hue
+- Blur types:
-- Box blur of variable sized boxes
+    - Box
+    - Gaussian
 - Make an image greyscale based off luminance and brightness
 - Make a mask of an image with automatically calculated thresholds (Otsu's method)
     - Supports luminance and rgb (each component separately)
-- Gaussian blur
+- Edge detection